Jib667/Watchdog/README.md

 ## Updating Congressional Data

-To update the local data files:
+The repository contains historical bill and vote data.
+To refresh this data or update legislator information, follow these steps:

 1. Navigate to the `backend` directory.
 2. Ensure your Python virtual environment is active (`source venv/bin/activate` or equivalent).
-3. Run the desired update script(s):
+3. Run the desired update script(s). **Warning:** Running `update_bill_vote_data.py` will re-generate data for Congresses 94-119 and can take many hours.
+It's typically only needed for major updates.
+Subsequent runs only update the latest Congress.
     ```bash
+    # Run this for quick legislator/committee updates:
     python update_congress_members_data.py # Update legislator/committee YAMLs (quick)
+    # Run this ONLY if you need to refresh historical bill/vote data (VERY SLOW):
     python update_bill_vote_data.py      # Update bills/votes for recent Congress (can be slow)
     ```
-    *Note: The `update_bill_vote_data.py` script manages the `congress_tools/` directory locally and copies the generated data to `backend/app/static/congress_data/congress/`.
-Remember to commit changes to the copied data in `backend/app/static/congress_data/congress/` if you want to include updated bill/vote data in the repository.*
+    *Note: The `update_congress_members_data.py` script updates YAML files which are ignored by Git.
+The `update_bill_vote_data.py` script manages the local `congress_tools/` directory and copies generated data to `backend/app/static/congress_data/congress/`.
+If you run the bill/vote update, remember to **commit the changes** within `backend/app/static/congress_data/congress/` to update the data included in the repository.*

 4. Restart the backend server (Uvicorn with `--reload` should restart automatically, but a manual restart ensures the new data is loaded if `--reload` isn't used or fails).